 - swelling in the back of the throat

-In most cases, the side effects are mild and reduce in severity over time.
+In most cases, the side effects are mild and decrease in severity over time.

 It is important to note that people who use JAK inhibitors for rheumatoid arthritis have also reported: